-- Prior Recommended Course(s): French AP Language or department approval; grades 11-12 - Homework Expectation: Up to 2 hours per week - District SLOs Addressed in this Course: 1, 2, 3, 4, 5, 6, 7
+- Prerequisites: French AP Language or department approval; grades 11-12 - Homework Expectation: Up to 2 hours per week - District SLOs Addressed in this Course: 1, 2, 3, 4, 5, 6, 7

-AP SPANISH LITERATURE & CULTURE :: AP Spanish Literature | 4459 Grades 10-12 Year UC Approved "e"
+AP SPANISH LITERATURE & CULTURE :: AP Spanish Literature | 4459

 The AP Spanish Literature and Culture course uses a thematic approach to introduce students to representative texts (short stories, novels, poetry, and essays) from Peninsular Spanish, Latin American, and United States Hispanic literature.
 Students develop proficiencies across the full range of communication modes (interpersonal, presentational, and interpretive), thereby honing their critical reading and analytical writing skills.
 Literature is examined within the context of its time and place, as students reflect on the many voices and cultures present in the required readings.
 The course also includes a strong focus on cultural connections and comparisons, including exploration of various media (e.g. art, film, literary criticism).